cogini/ecto_extract_migrations/README.md

 This was written to migrate a legacy database with hundreds of tables and objects.

-The parser use NimbleParsec, and are based on the SQL grammar, so they are precise and reasonably complete.
+The parsers use NimbleParsec, and are based on the SQL grammar, so they are precise and reasonably complete.
 They don't support every esoteric option, just what we needed, but that was quite a lot.
 Patches are welcome.